tee3/commands_to_compilation_database/README.rst

 This is a program to generate a compilation database from the output of a build tool.

 There is a Python version and a C++ version.
-Currently, the C++ version does not provide for command-line options and is for testing only.

 Motivation
 ----------